-All contract works to buildings, services and infrastructure across the Trust schools must be communicated and agreed by the Trust Head of Health, Safety & Estates.
+All contract works to buildings, services and infrastructure across the Trust schools must be communicated and agreed by the HUB Facility Managers or the school operational leads.
 Before confirming a contractor to work on school premises, the school must be satisfied that the contractor is competent to do the job safely.
 The school will pay regard to the TPAT requirement to use approved contractors when making contract decisions.